 Schedule an intake appointment.
 Schedule an electronic intake appointment through your Project Portal.
 You may schedule an appointment without screening if you are a consistently prepared applicant with a rating of 80 percent or better.
 You must upload all application documents by 7:00 a.m. on the day of your appointment.
 We may contact you that day for more information.
 Allow 2 weeks between when you submit your Priority Green application materials and your intake appointment.

 Initial plan review.
 During plan review, call (206) 684-7744 or email firstname.lastname@example.org ― your single point of contact to facilitate resolution of issues during plan review.

-Schedule your Built Green or LEED for Homes Inspection: Your Built Green or LEED verifier must inspect the project during construction.
-Prior to your final DPD inspection:
+Schedule your Built Green, LEED for Homes, or PHIUS Inspection: Your verifier must inspect the project during construction prior to your final SDCI inspection:

-Schedule your DPD Alternative Path Inspection: DPD green building staff must inspect the project during construction.
-Contact us at email@example.com to schedule an inspection (prior to DPD's final inspection) so we can verify the Alternative Path requirements are built and installed per approved plans.
+Schedule your SDCI Alternative Path Inspection: SDCI green building staff must inspect the project during construction.
+Contact us at email@example.com to schedule an inspection (prior to SDCI's final inspection) so we can verify the Alternative Path requirements are built and installed per approved plans.
 Please give us several days to schedule and respond to this request.

-Schedule your DPD Final Inspection: You can schedule a DPD inspection after you've completed your Built Green, LEED, or DPD Alternative Path Inspection.
+Schedule your SDCI Final Inspection: You can schedule a SDCI inspection after you've completed the required green building inspection.
 See the construction inspections page for when to call us and how to schedule your inspection.